codesofsalam/saucyspicy/README.md

 # SaucySpicy

 ## Description
-Saucy Spicy is a vibrant and user-friendly food ordering app designed to provide a seamless experience for discovering, customizing, and ordering delicious meals.
+Saucy Spicy is a vibrant and user-friendly food ordering site designed to provide a seamless experience for discovering, customizing, and ordering delicious meals.
 With intuitive navigation and real-time menu updates, Saucy Spicy brings your favorite flavors to your fingertips.

 ## Installation